Scope of Work: Definition, Examples, and Template

 1. Document everything

 Keep a track record of your internal and external interactions, whether that’s through a phone call, an email, or a meeting.
-This may seem obvious, but if a stakeholder requests a change to a design or a feature, then you want to document that in your scope of work.
+This may seem obvious, but if a stakeholder requests a change to a design or a feature, then you want to document that in your Scope of Work.

 2. Make a schedule

 Create a schedule to show any requirements, assignments, or due dates that need to be fulfilled.
 You can always refer back to this schedule to make sure the project is on its way.
-You can link your Jira roadmap, Google sheet, Miro board, or Confluence page to your Collato knowledge map, so that stakeholders are always up-to-date and can track project progress at a glance!

 3. Get sign offs